FirebirdSQL/Butler/rfc/4/FBSP.rst

    }

 :token:
-  MANDATORY message-token_ of the message to be canceled.
+  MANDATORY message-token_ of the message to be cancelled.

 :supplement:
   Any additional information required or supported by Service API specification for cancellation of particular message.